mafe72/Retroflag-NESPi-Front-Panel-Control-Board/README.md

 * RESET

 		While playing a game
-			Hold RESET button for 3 seconds to quit game
-			LED will BLINK
+			Hold RESET button for 3 seconds to quit game back to EmulationStation LED will BLINK